EwenG/muance/README.md

   (h/p))                                  ;; other nodes
 ```

-DOM nodes macros can only be used inside a render loop created by the `muance.core/patch` function.
+Node macros can only be used inside a render loop created by the `muance.core/patch` function.

 ### Attributes